 Knowles, C., Harris, A., VanNorman, R. (2016).
 Family fun nights: Collaborative parent education accessible for diverse learning abilities.
 Early Childhood Education Journal, 45(3), 393-401.

 Knowles, C., Massur, M., Raulston, T., Machalicek, W. (2016).
 Telehealth consultation in a self-contained classroom for behavior: A pilot study.
 Preventing School Failure: Alternative Education for Children and Youth, 61(1), 28-38.

 Knowles, C., Meng, P., & Machalicek, W. (2015) Task sequencing for children with emotional and behavioral disorders: A systematic review.
 Behavior Modification, 39(1), 136-166.

 Knowles, C., Machalicek, W., & Van Norman, R. (2015).
 Parent education for adults with intellectual disability: A review and suggestions for future research.
 Developmental Neurorehabilitation, 18(5), 336 348.

 The scholarship of Dr. Knowles is focused on developing low-effort and low-cost solutions for complex challenges in educational and community contexts, inspired by her work as a special education professional and as the Director of Family and Community Research and Outreach for the University Center for Excellence in Developmental Disabilities (UCEDD) at the University of Oregon.
-Her research interests include improving student-teacher working alliance for students with significant behavioral challenges, promoting self-determination for individuals with developmental disabilities, and special education service delivery and training.
+Her research interests include improving student-teacher working alliance for students with significant behavioral challenges, paraeducator training, and prevention of teacher burnout.